Pori National Urban Park

-The Pori National Urban Park, located in the town of Pori, Finland, was established in May 2002 with the goal of preserving the story of the phases of development of the town born at the mouth of the river Kokemäenjoki.
-It emphasizes the importance of the culturally valuable building legacy, as well as the boulevards and other parkland.
+The Pori National Urban Park, located in the town of Pori, Finland, was established in May 2002 and is part of the NUP network.
+NUPs (National Urban Parks) are integrated urban spaces that span across several areas.
+Pori NUP is recognised as being of national importance with a valuable local natural and cultural environment.
 The most prominent monuments are the industrial buildings on the north bank of the Kokemäenjoki, the Neo-gothic Central church of Pori, and the Junnelius palace, a neo-Renaissance building which is currently used as the City Hall.
-The National Urban Park also contains the Pori bridge; the Old Courthouse; "stone Pori", a collection of stone buildings; the Juselius Mausoleum, and Kirjurinluoto island, made famous by the Pori Jazz Festival.
+The National Urban Park also contains the Pori bridge; the Old Courthouse; "stone Pori", a collection of stone buildings; the Juselius Mausoleum, and Kirjurinluoto island, where the Pori Jazz Festival takes place.

 Green corridor through the town

 The Pori National Urban Park forms a single green corridor traversing the city from the Kokemäenjoki river delta, through the city center to the Isomäki open-air sports complex, on to the countryside surrounding the town.
 The park juxtaposes built-up sections of the city, natural parks, play areas, and elements of cultural landscape.